UITxWoodyNguyen/CTF/Reverse Engineering/Medium/WinAntiDbg0x100/WinAntiDbg0x100.md

 ![alt text](image.png)

 Open it in IDA, navigate to function `main` and decompile it.
 We found that the program calls `IsDebuggerPresent` function from WinAPI to check whether a debugger is attached to it.
-So to get the flag, we need to bypass the check by changing the return value to be `false`.
+So to get the flag, we need to bypass the check by changing the return value to `false`.

 ![alt text](image-1.png)